muratk5n/thirdwave/en/README.md

 [paper](https://www.tandfonline.com/doi/abs/10.1080/10916466.2016.1255643),
 [paper](https://www.researchgate.net/publication/328087957_Modeling_crude_oil_gasification),
 [paper](https://www.researchgate.net/publication/320261146_Kinetic_modeling_of_crude_oil_gasification_for_hydrogen_production_with_in_situ_CO_2_capture).
 This method is less widely used though compared to coal and natgas.
-But still for countries who want to pursue it, there it is.
+Still, for countries who want to pursue it, there it is.

 ---